 Tina Olson – Yaqui (MSH, Inc. Executive Director) is a founding member of Mending the Sacred Hoop, and has worked on issues surrounding domestic violence for over 20 years.
 She has organized such domestic violence trainings as Law Enforcement, Building a Coordinated Response, Creating a Process of Change for Men Who Batter, and In Our Best Interest, a women’s group facilitator curriculum.
-Tina has taken various roles in the work to end violence in her Duluth, MN community: working as a women’s advocate and men’s group facilitator; a women who use violence group facilitator; as well as aiding in the development of Mending the Sacred Hoop’s Coordinated Community Response in Carlton and St. Louis Counties in northeastern Minnesota.
+Tina has taken various roles in the work to end violence in her Duluth, MN community: working as a women’s advocate and men’s group facilitator; a group facilitator for women who use violence; as well as aiding in the development of Mending the Sacred Hoop’s Coordinated Community Response between the Fond du Lac Reservation and Carlton and St. Louis counties in northeastern Minnesota.
 She has served on the Board of Directors for American Indian Housing Program, Dabinoo’Igan Shelter for Native Women; and on the board of Women in Construction, an economic justice project developed to provide livable wages to women by training low-income women to work in the building trades.

 Jeremy Nevilles-Sorell – White Earth Ojibwe (MSH, Inc. Training & Resource Director).
 Growing up witnessing violence in the home and experiencing its after-effects led Jeremy into the work to address violence.
 Wanting to work with children who have similar experiences, he began his career in 1994, supervising visits and exchanges in cases involving intimate partner violence at the Duluth Family Visitation Center and running the Children’s Program at Women’s Transitional Housing Coalition in Duluth, Minnesota.
 In 1998 Jeremy began working with Mending the Sacred Hoop providing training and technical assistance.
 Jeremy has conducted groups with teenage boys and girls on abusive relationships, and has facilitated groups for Native men who have battered.
 He speaks locally and nationally on his firsthand knowledge of the dynamics children experience in violent homes, community organizing and education, and working with men who batter.